-Danielle van den Heuvel is an Associate Professor in Early Modern History.
-She obtained a PhD from the University of Utrecht in 2007.
-After holding research fellowships at Girton College and the Faculty of Economics at the University of Cambridge (2007-2012), she taught at the School of History of the University of Kent (Canterbury).
-In 2016 she moved to the University of Amsterdam.
+I am an Associate Professor (UHD) in Early Modern History.
+I obtained a PhD from the University of Utrecht in 2007.
+After holding postdoctoral research fellowships at the University of Cambridge (2007-2012), I taught at the School of History of the University of Kent (Canterbury).
+In 2016 I moved to the University of Amsterdam where I currently direct an NWO VIDI project on gender and urban space in Eurasia and act as the Director of the Amsterdam Centre for Urban History.
+I have also held Visiting Fellowships at the Institute of Advanced Studies on Asia (University of Tokyo, 2015; 2017), and the Institute of Advanced Studies (Amsterdam, 2020-21).

 - Food hawkers.
 Selling in the streets from antiquity to the present [Edited with Melissa Calaresu] (London: Routledge 2016).